NLI4CT: Multi-Evidence Natural Language Inference for Clinical Trial Reports: Annotation

 \subsection{Resulting Dataset}

 The NLI4CT dataset consists of 2,400 annotated statements with accompanying labels, CTRs, and evidence.
 Split into 1700 training, 500 test, and 200 development instances.
 The two labels and 4 CTR sections prompts are equally distributed across the dataset and its splits. $60\%$ of the instances are the \textit{single} type, with the remaining $40\%$ the \textit{comparison} type.
+The total annotation effort for NLI4CT accumulated to approximately 260 person-hours.